 An indirect cost analysis is generally developed by the University at the end of each fiscal year, which accounts for the actual direct and indirect costs incurred and calculates the applicable average cost rates experienced during that fiscal year.
 Generally this indirect cost proposal is submitted to the Department of Health and Human Services for review and approval every three to four years.
 The University's indirect cost rates have been reviewed and approved through the fiscal year ended June 30, 2010.
 The University has no reason to believe that revenues from indirect cost recoveries will not be maintained at their current levels.
-Because of the system utilized by the University does not believe that its indirect cost rate for fiscal year 2008 and prior years can be reevaluated.
+Because of the system utilized by the University and the Department of Health and Human Services for review and approval of indirect costs, the University does not believe that its indirect cost rate for fiscal year 2008 and prior years can be reevaluated.
 However, if the rates were to be reexamined, the University does not believe it would lose any moneys previously received.